← Back to Blog

 The Passcode Workaround

 You can set a Screen Time passcode to make the "Ignore Limit" option require a code.
 But since you set the passcode yourself, you know it.
-The only workaround is having someone else set it, which is clunky, fragile (what if you need to change settings?), and requires ongoing cooperation from another person.
+The only workaround is having someone else set it, which is clunky, fragile, and requires ongoing cooperation from another person.

 No Behavioral Support